๐Ÿ”‹Electromagnetism II

 Scattering from Conducting Spheres

-• Free electrons respond to incident fields, creating surface currents that re-radiate scattered waves
+Free electrons in a conductor respond to incident fields by creating surface currents that re-radiate scattered waves.
+Fields penetrate only to the skin depth:

-Compare: Dielectric vs. conducting spheres—both can be analyzed with Mie theory, but conducting spheres have surface currents and skin depth limitations while dielectric spheres have volume polarization.
-FRQs often ask which material properties dominate in each case.
+Compare: Dielectric vs. conducting spheres.
+Both can be analyzed with Mie theory, but conducting spheres have surface currents and skin depth limitations while dielectric spheres have volume polarization throughout.
+The relevant material parameter for a dielectric is its complex permittivity ฯต(ฯ‰)\epsilon(\omega); for a conductor, it's the conductivity ฯƒc\sigma_c (or equivalently, a complex permittivity with a large imaginary part).

 Mathematical Approximations and Theorems